Mathnerd314/stroscot/docs/Reduction.rst

 * Pi / Sigma
 * A bang !A or whim ?A

 Finally we have the structural rules.
 As is usual for linear logic there are no structural rules for weakening or contraction (they are restricted to bang/whim above).
+Although the exchange rule is given, we define the contexts as multisets instead of lists so that a rule may match on a formula in any position.

 .. math::